isomerpages/nlb-biblioasia/_jul-2012/On the Waterfront: The Making of Singapore’s First High rise Skyline, 1918–1928.md

 [^11]: _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19290610-1.2.32)_, 10 Jun 1929, p.
 10.

-[^12]: Meccano is the brand name of a model construction kit, comprising re-usable metal strips, plates, angle-girders, axels, wheels, gears and so forth, which can be connected together using washers, nuts and bolts.
+[^12]: Meccano is the brand name of a model construction kit comprising reusable metal strips, plates, angle-girders, axels, wheels, gears and so forth, which can be connected together using washers, nuts and bolts.
 Invented in 1901, Meccano is still manufactured today in France and China, but probably reached the height of its popularity between the two world wars, when it provided an invaluable introduction to the principles of mechanics and engineering for boys who were so inclined.

 [^13]: The rotunda was removed sometime in the mid-1950s.